chpill/re-frame/README.md

 The root component is kind of complicated in the way it is declared (because the mixin code has to be given functions to extract the different pieces from the arguments).
-Not really happy with that, hopefully we'll find a better way.
+Not really happy with that -- hopefully we'll find a better way.

 [simple clock example]: https://github.com/chpill/re-frankenstein/blob/6353a6a8bd93a88ad2f72e121b41fe53b6b48064/examples/simple/src/simple/core.cljs